ImFlog/microservices-security/README.md

 # Keycloak POC

+## Support
+This repo contains the materials for the conference "La sécurité dans une architecture microservices ?
+Pas de soucis !"

+You can find the slides (in french) in the "slides" directory

+## Global
 This POC is composed of three projects:
 - A NodeJS application serving the frontend (using https://www.npmjs.com/package/client-oauth2)
 - A Gateway (Zuul)